Skip links

 Democracy & Voting Rights Priorities

 Our democracy depends on transparency, fairness, and increased civic engagement in the public policy process and elections.
-We will advocate for laws that will expand access to the ballot box and protect our fundamental rights, like the citizen initiative process.
+We will advocate for laws that expand access to the ballot box and protect our fundamental rights, like the citizen initiative process.
 Fair and truly representative political districts are the bedrock of a healthy republic.

 Voting should be easy and free of complicated barriers.
 Yet, millions of Florida residents eligible to vote remain unregistered, leading to elected bodies that do not adequately reflect or represent the people.
 FCV will advocate for pro-voter policies that increase participation like